Practice overview

 Real property & mortgages

-Priya is experienced in disputes involving easements and restrictive covenants, the subject matter of her publication ‘A Practical Guide to Easements, Restrictive Covenants and Rights of Way’ (2023, Law Brief Publishing).
+Priya also has substantial experience with disputes concerning easements and freehold covenants, the subject matter of her publication ‘A Practical Guide to Easements, Restrictive Covenants and Rights of Way’ (2023, Law Brief Publishing).

 Recent work

 - Advising on whether an insured had a proprietary interest in premises damaged by a fire.
-The claim is worth £15m.
+The claim is worth £15m and is proceeding in the High Court.

-- Succeeding at trial in an adverse possession claim, where the possession relied upon was prior to the Land Registration Act 2002: Osborne v Murphy [2023] UKFTT 00556 (PC)
+- Succeeding following a 2-day trial in an adverse possession claim, where the possession relied upon was prior to the Land Registration Act 2002: Osborne v Murphy [2023] UKFTT 00556 (PC)

 - Advising on the liability of a vendor for misrepresentation in a Property Information Form.